 - Roughly chop Onion, Garlic, and Ginger.

-- Cut the Green Chillies into halves.
+- Cut the Green Chillies in half.

-- Now marinate meat chunks with Dry Red Chilli, Clove, Black pepper, Star Anise, Black Cardamom, Green Cardamom, Sugar, Turmeric Powder, and Kashmiri Red Chili Powder and also chopped onion, garlic, ginger, and green chili.
+- Now marinate meat chunks with Dry Red Chilli, Clove, Black pepper, Star Anise, Black Cardamom, Green Cardamom, Sugar, Turmeric Powder, and Kashmiri Red Chili Powder, and also chopped onion, garlic, ginger, and green chili.

 - Add Mustard oil as well.

-- While mixing try to break the spices using your fingers so that the flavors infuse.
+- While mixing, try to break the spices using your fingers so that the flavors infuse.

 - Cover the pot with cling film or a lid and leave the meat in a cool place or in the refrigerator for eight hours before cooking.